fshowalter/movielog-archive/reviews/friday-the-13th-a-new-beginning-1985.md

 ---
 :sequence: 17
 :title: 'Friday the 13th: A New Beginning (1985)'
-:slug: friday-the-13th-part-v-a-new-beginning-1985
+:slug: friday-the-13th-a-new-beginning-1985
-:display_title: 'Friday the 13th Part V: A New Beginning (1985)'
+:display_title: 'Friday the 13th: A New Beginning (1985)'
 :date: 2014-12-31
 :imdb_id: tt0089173
 :grade: D
-:pull_quote: "Time has been kind to _Friday the 13th Part V: A New Beginning_.
+:pull_quote: "Time has been kind to _Friday the 13th: A New Beginning_.
 Knowing that the franchise rights itself, fans can appreciate this entry in a so-bad-it’s-good kind of way."
 ---
 _What were they thinking?_

-That about sums up my reaction to _Friday the 13th Part V: A New Beginning_.
+That about sums up my reaction to _Friday the 13th: A New Beginning_.
 After nailing the formula in _Friday the 13th: The Final Chapter (1984)_, they throw everything out the window and nearly kill the franchise.

 This entry follows Tommy, the young boy who survived the previous film by hacking Jason’s body to pieces with a machete.
 In a startling bit of plausibility, he’s spent the previous six years in a mental institution.
 He’s eighteen now, putting this film in the then-future of 1990[^1].